jrpotter/notebook/notes/processor/exceptions.md

 ### Traps

 A **trap** is an intentional exception that occurs as a result of executing an instruction.
-The most important use of traps is to provide **system calls**, a procedure-like interface between user programs and the kernel.
+The most important use of traps is to provide [[syscalls|system calls]].

 ![[trap-diagram-text.png]]